PerfectSideRepos/XcodeInit/README.md

 This Script can patch `customWorkingDirectory = "$PROJECT_DIR"` to Xcode project after automatically applying `swift package generate-xcodeproj`, as well as setting environmental variables for testing / running in Xcode.

-This can be useful when you have to change Swift Package dependencies and Xcode project has to be re-generated.
+This can be useful when you have to modify Swift Package dependencies and Xcode project has to be re-generated.

 ## Quick Start